two-six/ytsearch/README.md

 # ytsearch

-Simple Python script for quickly searching for videos in command line.
+Simple Python script for quickly searching for YouTube videos in command line.

 # Example